waku-org/pm/ROADMAP.md

 **Feature**: Store

 **FURPS**:
-- F6: Industry practices are applied to PostgreSQL setup to reach appropriate performance
+- F6.
+Industry practices are applied to PostgreSQL setup to reach appropriate performance
-- P5:️ Hash query of less than 10 hashes are served under 400ms; for a database less than 250 GB size and average message size under 500KiB **(Vac-DST)**.
+- P5.
+Hash query of less than 10 hashes are served under 400ms; for a database less than 250 GB size and average message size under 500KiB **(Vac-DST)**.
-- P6:️ Time range queries of less than 24 hours, with less than 10 content topics, are served under 400 ms; for a database less than 250 GB size and average message size under 500KiB **(Vac-DST)**.
+- P6.
+Time range queries of less than 24 hours, with less than 10 content topics, are served under 400 ms; for a database less than 250 GB size and average message size under 500KiB **(Vac-DST)**.

-For S1: nwaku support as service node.
+For
+- S1.
+Linux amd64 CLI as service node; and
+- S2.
+PostgreSQL as database engine.

 #### P2P Reliability Implementation in the Browser